Skip to main content

 Postdoctoral Scholars

-Stanford’s thriving academic community includes approximately 2,500 postdoctoral scholars distributed over six schools.
+Stanford’s thriving academic community includes approximately 2,500 postdoctoral scholars distributed over seven schools.
 Postdocs contribute to the university’s research, education and clinical missions through research, mentoring, teaching, filing patents, creating software and other activities.
 About 60 percent of postdocs are international, bringing perspectives from varied cultures and backgrounds to Stanford.

-Fall 2022
+Fall 2023

 total postdocs (excludes medical fellows)